Voting Behaviour in the UK : Document Two : From the 1970s to the General Elections of 1992 and 1997

 Psephologists have pointed to the importance of a long term trend of declining party identification and in particular to declining strong party identification since the 1970s.
 However many voters do continue to identify with particular political parties and the following data [from IPSOS MORI] indicate that in 1997Labour identification was greater than Conservative identification but also that Labour's share of the vote in the 1997 General Election was 7.2% above its party identification score whereas the Conservatives' share of the vote in 1997 was only 0.7% above its party identification score.
 Patterns of party identification clearly helped to explain Labour's victory.

-Click here for recent data comparing Party Identification in 1984 and 2012 from the British Social Attitudes Survey Link added March 2014
+Click here and scroll down to pp V11 and V111 for recent data comparing Party Identification in 1987 and 2012 from the British Social Attitudes Survey Link added March 2014

 The above data indicate that in the General Election of 19997 Labour gained substantial support among all social classes and that the Conservatives lost substantial support from all social classes.
 Although we cannot calculate overall indices of class voting from these statistics because the data for the working class are split between C2 and DE groupings calculations of Alford indices, absolute class voting and odds ratios all indicate that there was some overall decline in class voting between 1992 and 1997 because switch of middle class voters from Conservative to Labour was greater the switch of working class voters from Conservative to Labour.